Home of the Sewalot Site

 Values

 Values are high for the 48k, some perfect machines fetching great prices amongst the keen collectors.
-Put a Singer 12k next to a Singer 48k and you see 40 years of sewing machine evolution in action, a great display.
+Put a Singer 12k next to a Singer 48k and you see 40 years of sewing machine evolution in action, a great display for any collector.

 With the Internet, some 48's have turned up and have been missed by collectors but the ones that do get spotted are always snatched up, so grab one if you can.
 Always remember there is only three things worth noting in collecting, condition, condition and condition!

 The one in my collection, pictured above, is a stunner and stitches like new.
-I had it on display at my local Marks & Spencer's until I found out how valuable it was!
+I had it on display at my local Marks & Spencer's until I realised how valuable it was!
+Boy did I hot-foot it down to the store and politely replace it with a 17k.

 Bye for now.